The Best Places to Stay in Bali:10 of the best areas to consider and the best hotels to suit all budgets

 North Bali – Amed

 Have you been to Bali?
-Where was your favourite area?
+Where was your best place to stay?